 “For we are His workmanship created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”Ephesians 2:10

 The amplified Bible expands on the thought that we are God’s workmanship, and states ‘His own master work, a work of art’.
 Isn’t that a beautiful thought?
 Each one of us, regardless of how anyone else sees us, is designed by God.
 We are reborn in Christ Jesus.
-And we are being renewed to be who God created us to be, before life did its damage.
+And we are being renewed to be who God created us to be, uniquely and wonderfully made, before life did its damage.
 We are transformed, by faith in Jesus, for the life that God has prearranged and made ready for us.
 The full and abundant life, that Jesus won for us, to do the will of the Father.

 In the Biblical stories of Deborah and Jael, we have two women of faith with the wisdom and confidence to be themselves.
 God beautifully wove their stories together.
 But we can see clearly that one could not be the other – they were individual and unique.
 And God had individual and unique plans for their lives, just as He does for you.